The Polish Bride by Cybis

-This sculpture is the only instance of a modern Cybis Studio porcelain that was based directly upon an original Boleslaw Cybis painting.
-Although the name of both works was simply The Bride, most collectors typically refer to it as ‘The Polish Bride.’
+This sculpture is one of only two instances of a modern Cybis Studio porcelain that was based directly upon an original Boleslaw Cybis painting.
+Although the name of both works was simply The Bride, most collectors typically refer to the sculpture as ‘The Polish Bride.’

 There is a early-2000s published price guide that does cite the original issue price correctly at $6500.
 I have no idea why one online seller cited it in their listing as being $10,000 more than that figure.
 Unfortunately that error has been picked up and promulgated by at least two subsequent online sellers of other examples of this sculpture.